SEAL-IIT-KGP/TWINSSE/README.md

 - Minimum system load; if possible, no GUI and no other CPU/disk access-intensive task running

+If you have less number of threads available than configured in the source files, you may receive error while running the executable.
+Please ensure that you have the set the correct number of threads, and the value of the associated parameters (many of which in turn depend on the number of threds, please see below).

 ---

 ## Dependencies <a name="dependencies"></a>